-We set high targets for our children and we support every child in achieving their very best.
+We set high targets for all our children and we support every child in achieving their very best.
 We aim to excite children about their learning and motivate them to develop their knowledge and understanding.
 We are a very supportive school and are determined to ensure that all our children are given every chance to realise their full potential.
 We believe that it is important for parents to be engaged with their child’s learning and support the school in ensuring they achieve.

 Pupil Premium Funding

-Money has been ring-fenced and used to benefit all pupil premium pupils.
+Money has been ring-fenced and is used to benefit all pupil premium pupils.
 A designated member of the senior leadership team and a link governor take responsibility for Pupil Premium.
 We have researched best practice and effective strategies to inform decisions about our spending such as:

 - Developing our assessment system to identify gaps in learning